CMSgov/beneficiary-fhir-data/apps/utils/db-query-checker/README.md

     DB_QUERIES_OUTPUT=results/db_query_checker_$(date +"%Y-%m-%d-%H-%M").csv \
     cargo run --release
 ```

+The default behavior for the query checker is to use a year starting at 2020 and continue
-* [NOTE] lib.rs dynamically builds a year-month date to be passed into beneficiary_monthly
+on thru 2021; lib.rs dynamically builds a year-month date within its loop processing which
+is then added to an array of psql formatted date(s), i.e., '20200101'.
+If you are running
-  queries.
-If you are running the checker vs. a db that contains synthetic data, you will
+the checker vs. a db that contains synthetic data, you will need to pass in the start year
-  need to pass in start year since the default start year of 2020 will not result is any
+since the default start year of 2020 will not result in any meaningful tests since no records
-  meaningful tests since no records will be found.
-To run vs. synthetic data (or to not use
+will be found.
+To run vs. synthetic data (or to not use the default start date of 2020) pass
-  the default start date of 2020) pass in the DB_QUERIES_START_YEAR; for example:
+in the DB_QUERIES_START_YEAR; for example:

 ```shell
 $ cd beneficiary-fhir-data.git/apps/utils/db-query-checker/
 $ DB_QUERIES_URL=postgres://localuser:insecurelocalpw@localhost:5432/bfd \